jeffrichley/algoviz/Implementation_Plan.md

 - **Voiceover**: No CoquiTTS integration
 - **Subtitles**: No SRT/VTT generation

 **📝 Note**: Phase 0 established an excellent **foundation** with world-class configuration, error handling, and tooling.
 Phase 1.1 added complete storyboard DSL support.
 Phase 1.2 implemented the first working algorithm (BFS) with full event generation.
 Phase 1.3 added the complete widget system with ComponentRegistry, GridWidget, and QueueWidget, enabling visualization of algorithm events.
-The Director and rendering pipeline remain unimplemented.
+Phase 1.4.1 cleaned the Director architecture and completed a systematic migration of all 16 planning documents to Widget Architecture v2.0.

 ### 🏗️ **Phase 0-1.3 Foundation Summary (What We Built)**